Test-Science/test-science-document-library/readme.md

 #### Publishing an update to Netlify

 Merge a change into the github repository, and the Netlify app will automatically rebuild the site and deploy it.

+## To Do

+- Remove any pubs that we don't have rights to distribute
+- Link to Relevant Test Science apps
+- PDF -> Markdown conversion